Donald Trump On Nobel Peace Prize: ‘The Prize I Want Is Victory For The World’

 “Everyone thinks so, but I would never say it.”

 No matter what issues anyone has with Trump, they cannot deny that he has worked wonders in Korea.
 He took a strong route to get to this point, even threatening North Korea with nuclear warfare, but his tactics seem to have gotten the job done.
-Meeting with Jong-un is a huge step towards creating peace.
+Meeting with Jong-un is a huge step toward creating peace.

 My statement on the release of three Americans from North Korea: pic.twitter.com/hqm9nI4Pdd